miracle-2003/qrmakerdocs/usage/restaurant-subdomain.md

 After you have your main domain or subdomain active, and your site is up and running, you can make each restaurant to have their own domain.
 Like in our demo.

-The main site is [https://foodtiger.site/](https://foodtiger.site/) and there you can find all restaurants.
-But each restaurant can be also directly open for example: [https://malibudiner.foodtiger.site/](https://malibudiner.foodtiger.site/).
-This feature is directly enable in your foodtiger site.
+The main site is [https://QR Menu Maker.site/](https://QR Menu Maker.site/) and there you can find all restaurants.
+But each restaurant can be also directly open for example: [https://malibudiner.QR Menu Maker.site/](https://malibudiner.QR Menu Maker.site/).
+This feature is directly enable in your QR Menu Maker site.
 But you will need to create a wildcard subdomain that uses the same folder as your main site.

 ![Click on Subdomain](../.gitbook/assets/subdomain.png)